digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

 A `L4` load balancer replaces the original `client IP` with its `own IP` address.
 This is a problem, as you will lose the `client IP` visibility in the application, so you need to enable `proxy protocol`.
 Proxy protocol enables a `L4 Load Balancer` to communicate the `original` client `IP`.
 For this to work, you need to configure both `DigitalOcean Load Balancer` and `AES`.
 After deploying the [AES Backend Services](#step-5---creating-the-ambassador-edge-stack-backend-services), and manually enabling the `proxy protocol`, you need to configure `Ambassador Module` to enable `AES` to use the `proxy protocol`.

+For different `DigitalOcean` load balancer configurations, please refer to the examples from the official [DigitalOcean Cloud Controller Manager](https://github.com/digitalocean/digitalocean-cloud-controller-manager/tree/master/docs/controllers/services/examples) documentation.
+The Proxy protocol on the `DigitalOcean LoadBalancer` needs to be enabled with the following `annotations`:

+- `service.beta.kubernetes.io/do-loadbalancer-enable-proxy-protocol`.
+- `service.beta.kubernetes.io/do-loadbalancer-tls-passthrough`

-To enable proxy protocol for `AES`, you need to:
+To enable proxy protocol for `AES Backend Services`, you need to run the below steps:

-- Enable `proxy` protocol on `DigitalOcean` LB through service `annotation` on `Ambassador` LB service.
+First, change directory where the `Starter Kit` repository was cloned

-Edit the `Helm` values file provided in the `Starter Kit` repository using an editor of your choice (preferably with `YAML` lint support).
+Then, edit the `Helm` values file provided in the `Starter Kit` repository using an editor of your choice (preferably with `YAML` lint support).
 For example, you can use [VS Code](https://visualstudio.microsoft.com):

 ```shell
 code 03-setup-ingress-controller/assets/manifests/ambassador-values-v6.7.13.yaml
 ```

-Then, uncomment the `service` section as seen below:
+Then, uncomment the `annotations` settings from the `service` section, like in the below example:

 ```yaml
 service: